mesilliac/multitude/TALK.md

 and served from the "client" directory.
-So that the client can also define separate resource files, such as art assets, css and javascript files, we server everything from the "client" directory as-is.
+So that the client can also define separate resource files, such as art assets, css and javascript files, we serve everything from the "client" directory as-is.
 To do this we can use a `tornado.web.StaticFileHandler`.

     def make_app():